CMPUT301F25logout/logout-evently/GIT.md

    This is critical.
 You don't want to accidentally drop bug fix A while merging the `bug-fix-A` branch with your branch. **Respect** changes being merged in - don't just drop them unless you have a good reason to.
 4. In general, it's important to make granular commits with descriptive commit messages.
 However, the repo is set up in such a way that individual commits are not preserved.
 They'll instead be all squashed into one when a PR is merged.

    All that is to say: Use descriptive PR titles.
 Try to keep your PRs small-ish.
 Don't make a PR that says "Develop End User Activity" (that'd be a huge PR).
-Make a PR for "Foundation for main event brose screen for entrants".
+Make a PR for "Foundation for main event browse screen for entrants".
 5. Update your branch often. `main` will likely be updated almost everyday.
 Make sure you keep your work up to date with `main`.
 Incremental merges are usually easier than falling behind and merging at the very end.
 6. Commit often.
 You don't want to lose changes.
 Especially as a git beginner, you may screw things up and you'll regret losing all your hard work.